Domenico Genovese: Managerial career

 Following a bad run of results, which saw them bowl out of the cup at the last qualifying round of the FA Cup to lower grade Boreham Wood which denied them a place in the first round proper, Genovese left and was later succeeded by Kevin Wilson.

 In 2007, Genovese was appointed Director of Football of Spalding United, and later spent a short time as caretaker-manager following the departure of Phil Hubbard.

-He is currently a Director of "Soccer Star" which is a football academy for Kids.
+Genovese was later a director of "Soccer Star" which is a football academy for children.

+Genovese died on 28 October 2023, at the age of 62.